travis-ci/travis-sso/README.md

 ### Helpers

-This library ships with a simple helpers mixin, implementing a `user` method and aliasing it to `current_user`.
+This library ships with a simple helpers mixin, implementing a `current_user` method and aliasing it to `user`.
 It should work for both Rails controllers and Sinatra applications.

 ``` ruby
 class HomeController < ApplicationController